xquery-mode/oook-selector/README.md

   - C-c m L - List documents in the modules database †
   - C-c m s - Show document
   - C-c m S - Show document in the modules database
+  - C-c m t - Show this document at point
+  - C-c m T - Show this document at point in the modules database
   - C-c m u - Upload a document
   - C-c m U - Upload a document in the modules database
   - C-c m d - Delete a document
   - C-c m D - Delete a document in the modules database
 - database selection:
   - C-c m c - Choose/select database within current session/connection
   - C-c m . - Select default database of the server